abernicchia-heroku/heroku-github-actions-runner/README.md

 - uses a new [GitHub Action](abernicchia-heroku/heroku-sources-endpoint-deploy-action) to build and deploy the runner on Heroku using the [sources endpoint API](https://devcenter.heroku.com/articles/build-and-release-using-the-api#sources-endpoint).
 This action allows you to deploy code living on GitHub repositories, even private, to apps running on Heroku without requiring the [Heroku GitHub integration](https://devcenter.heroku.com/articles/github-integration)
 - uses ephemeral containers to allow [autoscaling](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/autoscaling-with-self-hosted-runners#using-ephemeral-runners-for-autoscaling) and [hardening](https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions#hardening-for-self-hosted-runners) of self-hosted runners.
 Ephemeral runners are short-lived containers that are executed only once for a single job, providing isolated environments to reduce the risk of data leakage
 - logs the self-runner name to manage it from the GitHub dashboard
-- reduces the Docker image footprint
+- reduces the Docker image footprint and it's possible to run it as one-off dyno (CMD vs. ENTRYPOINT)
 - includes all the recent GitHub self-hosted runners features and streamlines the configuration and setup
+- integrates the [Heroku Button](https://www.heroku.com/elements/buttons) to install the runner in one-click
+- supports fine-grained GitHub tokens

 ## Credits
 Credits to the [owner](https://github.com/douglascayers/heroku-github-actions-runner) of the original project that inspired this new updated version.